All About Equine Animal Rescue, Inc. | CA

 Bria's Story

 Bria is a big, 20-ish, beautiful paint mare.
-Though she was thin, though her bodyweight wasn't as bad as others.
-This girl has been through a lot, and there's no mistaking it.
-When she arrived, not only did she have two horrific chronic lay-down sores on her front fetlocks, but she had some challenging handling and behavioral issues.
+Though she was thin, her body condition wasn't as poor as others.
+This girl had been through a lot, and there's no mistaking it.
+When she arrived, she had some challenging handling and behavioral issues.
 To say she was pushy, forceful, and headstrong puts it mildly.
-Understandable after being cooped up for years, but not acceptable.
-Her hooves were long, her teeth were bad, and she needed considerable handling to move forward with fetlock treatments.
-We got the basics taken care of right away: dental and hoof care, vaccines, deworming, and a microchip.
+Understandable after being cooped up for years, but not ok.
+She needed considerable handling to move forward with hoof care and fetlock treatments.
+We got the basics done: dental and hoof care, vaccines, deworming, and a microchip.
 That was the easy part.
+Her horrific fetlock sores were debrided, and thankfully, with consistent handling, cleaning, treating, and rewrapping became much easier.

 Bria has come a long way since her arrival.
-Her fetlocks healed, her handling and behavior have improved, and her hooves are much better, but her mind is still a work in progress.
-She's become much more agreeable and easier to handle in her own space, but she continues to lose confidence (and sometimes she loses her mind) when taken out of her paddock.
-She has no social skills with other horses, and she cannot be trusted.
-She picks fights, and she causes a ruckus wherever she goes.
+Her fetlocks healed, her handling and behavior have improved, and her hooves are in much better shape; her mind is still a work in progress.
+She's become much more agreeable and easier to handle in her own space.
+She continues to lose confidence (and sometimes she loses her mind) when taken out of her paddock away from her neighbors.
+Bria and the rest of the group arrived with no social skills with other horses after being cooped up in stalls for years.
+She could not be trusted with other horses.
+She picked fights, and she caused a ruckus wherever she went.
+Recently, she was transitioned to a pasture environment with four other mares, and she has been a model citizen.
 We're taking Bria's challenges one step at a time.
-Let's hope she appreciates her freedom and learns to enjoy open space and other horses.
+Let's hope she appreciates her freedom; she seems to be learning to enjoy open space and other horses.
+All in all, Bria has a very sweet side.

 Contact